atomicdata-dev/atomic-data-docs/src/commits/intro.md

-# Atomic Mutations
+# Atomic Commits

 _Disclaimer: This part of the draft spec is highly WIP._

-Atomic Mutations is a proposed standard for communicating state changes of [Atomic Data](../core/intro.md).
+Atomic Commits is a proposed standard for communicating state changes of [Atomic Data](../core/intro.md).
-It is the part of Atomic Data that is concerned with writing, editing and updating.
+It is the part of Atomic Data that is concerned with writing, editing, removing and updating information.
-You can think of it as Git for structured data.

 ## Design goals

 - **Event sourced**: Store and standardize _changes_, as well as the _current_ state.
 This enables versioning, history playback, undo, audit logs, and more.
 - **Traceable origin**: Every change should be traceable to an actor and a point in time.
 - **Verifiable**: Have cryptographic proof for every change.
 Know _when_, and _what_ was changed by _whom_.
-- **Identifiable**: A single mutation has an identifier - it is a resource.
+- **Identifiable**: A single commit has an identifier - it is a resource.
-- **Decentralized**: Can be used in P2P networks to send mutations from device to device.
+- **Decentralized**: Commits can be shared in P2P networks from device to device, whilst maintaining verifiability.
-- **Extensible**: The methods inside a mutation are not fixed, and can be added by anyone.
+- **Extensible**: The methods inside a commit are not fixed.
+Use-case specific methods can be added by anyone.
-- **Streamable**: The mutations could be used in streaming context, e.g. a client app that reads data that changes every second.
+- **Streamable**: The commits could be used in streaming context.
-- **Pub/Sub**: Easy to subscribe to changes and get notified on changes.
+- **Pub/Sub**: Subscribe to changes and get notified on changes.
-- **ACID-compliant**: An Atomic Mutation will only occur if it results in a valid state.
+- **ACID-compliant**: An Atomic commit will only occur if it results in a valid state.
 - **Atomic**: All the Atomic Data design goals also apply here.

 ## Motivation